This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - You’ll have to do a hard reboot.
 Press the power button for 3-5 seconds to force a shut-down of the computer.
 Press it again to restart.

-- Clean up your MacBook hard drive and fix potential disk errors — you can do this quickly using CleanMyMac 3 (or Dr. Cleaner).
+- Clean up your MacBook hard drive and fix potential disk errors — you can do this quickly using CleanMyMac.

-Scenario 3: MacBook keeps freezing randomly
+Scenario 3: MacBook Pro keeps freezing randomly

-Details: Your Mac just freezes without any sign and it happens every few hours or days.
+Details: Your Mac just freezes without any signs and it happens every few hours or days.
 One second your MacBook is working perfectly fine, the other second everything just hangs up — the cursor won’t move.
 If you were watching a video, horizontal lines cut through the screen.
 It seems the only solution to make it work again is to hold the power button to reboot.

-- Reset SMC and RVRAM.
-Learn how to do so from this MacWorld tutorial.
+1. Reset SMC and RVRAM.
+Learn how to do so from this MacWorld tutorial video.

 Reasons: You’ve enlarged the Mac cursor.

-Fix solutions: Adjust cursor size to normal.
+How to Fix: Adjust cursor size to normal.